The Clear Edge

 Q: What happens if a prospect scores below 35 but I feel tempted to take them for the revenue?

-A: The article treats sub‑35 scores as a clear warning that they are marginal or wrong-fit, meaning you are trading short-term cash for likely problems in the form of scope creep, boundary violations, and energy drains that can easily add up to $20K–$40K annually.
+A: The article treats sub‑35 scores as a clear warning that you’re trading short‑term cash for scope creep, boundary violations, and energy drains that can easily add up to $20K–$40K annually.

 Q: How did Jett use this framework to avoid the $15K–$25K “wrong yes” disaster?